Logo

 3.

-Fannie Lou Hamer was a co-founder of the National Women's Political Caucus, an organization created to recruit, train, and support women of all races who wish to seek election to government office.
+Fannie Lou Hamer was a co-founder of the National Women's Political Caucus, an organization created to recruit, train, and support women of all races who sought election to government offices.

 4.

-Fannie Lou Hamer began civil rights activism in 1962, continuing until her health declined nine years later.
+Fannie Lou Hamer began her civil rights activism in 1962, continuing it until her health declined nine years later.

 5.

-Fannie Lou Hamer was known for her use of spiritual hymns and quotes and her resilience in leading the civil rights movement for black women in Mississippi.
+Fannie Lou Hamer was known for her use of spiritual hymns and biblical quotes, and for her resilience in leading the civil rights movement for black women in Mississippi.

 6.

-Fannie Lou Hamer was extorted, threatened, harassed, shot at, and assaulted by racists, including members of the police, while trying to register for and exercise her right to vote.
+Fannie Lou Hamer was threatened, harassed, shot at, and assaulted by racists, including members of the police, while she was trying to register to vote.

 7.

-Fannie Lou Hamer later helped and encouraged thousands of African-Americans in Mississippi to become registered voters and helped hundreds of disenfranchised people in her area through her work in programs like the Freedom Farm Cooperative.
+Fannie Lou Hamer later helped and encouraged thousands of African Americans in Mississippi to become registered voters, and assisted hundreds of disenfranchised people in her area through her work in programs such as the Freedom Farm Cooperative.

 8.

-Fannie Lou Hamer unsuccessfully ran for the US Senate in 1964, losing to John C Stennis, and the Mississippi State Senate in 1971.
+Fannie Lou Hamer ran for the US House in 1964, losing to Jamie Whitten, and she ran for the Mississippi State Senate in 1971.

 9.